-The seat is seamless, and the knees feature 500D fabric to stave off premature wear up the inner legs and seat panel and the seamless design is particularly welcome if you don’t wear padded shorts.
+The seat is seamless, and the knees feature 500D fabric to stave off premature wear up the inner legs and seat panel, the seamless design is particularly welcome if you don’t wear padded shorts.
 Small laser perforations below it and on the inner thigh offer some ventilation but they’re still on the warm side for a race pant.
-That’s obviously not an issue in colder conditions though and they get strategic rubberized details and a DWR splash/shower proofing coating that shrugs off a fair amount of water.
+That’s obviously not an issue in colder conditions though and they get strategic rubberized details and a DWR splash/shower-proofing coating that shrugs off a fair amount of water.

 Find out more information in our Leatt MTB 4.0 pant review.

-The knees have been designed to accommodate knee pads and there's also a couple of zippered pockets on the thighs, so you don't need to carry a pack or bum bag to tote your phone and keys.
+The knees have been designed to accommodate knee pads and there are a couple of zippered pockets on the thighs, so you don't need to carry a pack or bum bag to tote your phone and keys.
 The thighs also have zipped vents on the thighs and zipped ankles for easier removal.

 The pants come in Black or Moss, and Endura also does a women's version but that only comes in Black.